Resize text: -A A +A

 There are 3 different Pool Safety Standards that apply in NSW, depending on when the pool was constructed:

-· AS 1926.1 - 2007, swimming pool safety, Part 1 safety barriers for swimming pools which applies to pools constructed between 1 September 2008 to 30 April 2013
+· AS 1926.1 - 2007, swimming pool safety, Part 1 safety barriers for swimming pools which may apply to pools constructed between 1 September 2008 to 30 April 2013

 · AS1926.1 - 2012, swimming pool safety, Part 1 safety barriers for swimming pools constructed after 1 May 2013